303entity303/bazaar-tracker/README.md

 📌 License

-This project is licensed under the CC BY-ND 4.0 license.
+This project is licensed under the GNU Affero General Public License v3.0 license.
 You are free to use and share it, but you may not modify or redistribute modified versions.

 ⸻